OpenTranslationBible/open-bible/en-GB/61.2 Peter/md/2-peter-01.md

 ## 2 Peter 1:2

-Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord,
+May grace and peace abound to you through the knowledge of God and of Jesus our Lord,

 ## 2 Peter 1:3